Frequently Asked Questions

 Don't be stuck with an alarm that weighs as much as a small phone.

-It must be convenient to carry at ALL times.
+It must be Small enough to fit into the hands of women and children, yet convenient to carry at ALL times.

 Check the Battery